 - A Form 10-K filing includes a letter from the company's independent auditor.
 This letter should detail the scope of their certification of the financial records, as well as any material deficiencies it uncovered.
-If the auditor thinks the company could face immenent demise, you might see the auditor reference a question as to the company's ability to "continue as a going concern" or some derivation thereof.
+If the auditor thinks the company could face imminent demise, you might see the auditor reference a question as to the company's ability to "continue as a going concern" or some derivation thereof.
 If you ever come across those words, or a similar phrase, alarm bells should be ringing.

 You'll Notice Certain Patterns In Form 10-K Filings by Industry and Sector